apache/systemds/beginners-guide-python.md

 ### MLPipeline interface

-In the below example, we demonstrate how the same `LogisticRegression` class can allow SystemML to fit seamlessly into large data pipelines.
+In the below example, we demonstrate how the same `LogisticRegression` class can allow SystemDS to fit seamlessly into large data pipelines.

 ```python